wealthsimple/eventsimple/README.md

       validates_with UserForm

       # Optional: Implement state machine checks to determine if the event is allowed to be written.
-      # Will raise Eventable::InvalidTransition on failure.
+      # Will raise Eventsimple::InvalidTransition on failure.
       def can_apply?(user)
         user.new_record?
       end